StamatisKamisakis/API-Project/README.md

 ## Features

-• Fetches current weather conditions from the OpenWeatherMap API
+- Fetches current weather conditions from the OpenWeatherMap API.

-• Displays weather conditions and other relevant weather data
+- Displays weather conditions and other relevant weather data.

-• Allows users to view the current weather conditions for their location
+- Allows users to view the current weather conditions for their location.

 ## Technologies Used
 • HTML